Caesars Entertainment Inc. (CZR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Caesars Entertainment Inc. (CZR) is $73.00, which is $24.18 above the current market price.
-The public float for CZR is 213.66M, and currently, short sellers hold a 2.75% ratio of that floaft.
-The average trading volume of CZR on March 14, 2023 was 3.09M shares.
+The average price estimated by analysts for CZR is $73.00, which is $27.0 above than the current price.
+The public float for CZR is 213.66M, and at present, short sellers hold a 2.75% of that float.
+The average trading volume of CZR on March 17, 2023 was 3.13M shares.

 CZR’s Market Performance

-The stock of Caesars Entertainment Inc. (CZR) has seen a -13.96% decrease in the past week, with a -14.98% drop in the past month, and a -9.29% fall in the past quarter.
-The volatility ratio for the week is 5.28%, and the volatility levels for the past 30 days are at 4.19% for CZR.
-The simple moving average for the last 20 days is -12.32% for CZR stock, with a simple moving average of -0.18% for the last 200 days.
+CZR’s stock has seen a -9.60% decrease for the week, with a -20.63% drop in the past month and a -13.93% fall in the past quarter.
+The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 4.35% for Caesars Entertainment Inc. The simple moving average for the last 20 days is -15.16% for CZR stock, with a simple moving average of -6.24% for the last 200 days.

 Analysts’ Opinion of CZR